 Spousal Support & Spousal Maintenance (Alimony)

 In New York, the higher monied spouse can be required to pay the less monied spouse financial support, referred to as spousal support or spousal maintenance.
-The amount of spousal support/maintenance is governed by a statutory formula in New York’s Domestic Relations Law, and there is an obligation to award the guideline amount of maintenance on income up to $228,000.00 to be paid by the party with the higher income (the maintenance payor) to the party with the lower income (the maintenance payee) according to a formula, unless the parties agree otherwise or waive this right.
+The amount of spousal support/maintenance is governed by a statutory formula in New York’s Domestic Relations Law.
+There is an obligation to award the guideline amount of maintenance to be paid by the party with the higher income (the maintenance payor) to the party with the lower income (the maintenance payee) according to the formula, unless the parties agree otherwise or waive this right.

 There are two (2) formulas to determine the amount of the spousal support/maintenance obligation.
 If you and your spouse have no children, the higher formula will apply.
 If there are children of the marriage, the lower formula will apply, but only if the maintenance payor is paying child support to the other spouse who has the children as the custodial parent.
 Otherwise, the higher formula will apply.